👋 About me

 author = {Leonardo Pedroso and Pedro Batista},

-title = {Distributed decentralized receding horizon control for very large-scale networks with application to satellite mega-constellations},
+title = {Distributed decentralized {EKF} for very large-scale networks with application to satellite mega-constellations navigation},

 journal = {Control Engineering Practice},